Rebound effect (conservation)

 In order to avoid the rebound effect, environmental economists have suggested that any cost savings from efficiency gains be taxed in order to keep the cost of use the same.
+Furthermore, strategies for increasing efficiency may lead to unsustainable development patterns if they are not complemented by sufficiency-oriented strategies demand reduction measures.

 History

 The rebound effect was first described by William Stanley Jevons in his 1865 book The Coal Question, where he observed that the invention in Britain of a more efficient steam engine meant that the use of coal became economically viable for many new uses.
 This ultimately led to increased coal demand and much increased coal consumption, even as the amount of coal required for any particular use fell.
 According to Jevons, "It is a confusion of ideas to suppose that the economical use of fuel is equivalent to diminished consumption.
 The very contrary is the truth."
 When studying the increase in energy consumption due to coal burning, Jevons initially presented the idea of rebound effect in academic literature in 1865.
 As a result, the notion became known as the 'Jevons paradox.'
 Subsequent scientific study had not been mainstream until the 1980s; once economists adopted Jevons' theories due to global oil crises and growing global warming fears.

 Although the concept of rebound effect was developed from the original paradox theory by Jevons, the contemporary economics have traversed, to expand the scope of what is meant by rebound effects and to provide Jevons Paradox a more concise definition.
 The concept of rebound effects have taken various iterations in different disciplines and has come to encompass several spheres of challenges and negative externalities.
 Walnum et al. (2014) carried out a systematic study of rebound effect research and observed the presence of seven viewpoints in which each provides unique interpretations and suppositions on the phenomenon: psychological study, ecological economics, energy economics, ecological economics, socio-technological discipline, evolutionary economics and urban planning.
 An eighth important position that of industrial ecology was also identified in further studies.